dmitrydwhite/map-morpher/README.md

 2. They wanted to be able to make up their own names
 3. They wanted to be able to print the maps out

-So far, this project solves the first two issues, and I am currently working on the third.

 Link to the project at https://dmitrydwhite.github.io/map-morpher/

 ## Attribution